83-year-old woman spends five months among buffalo herders in Kashmir

 In 1998, they had spent a month in India visiting old friends.
 In 2002, he died at the age of 93.
 Myrtle never thought she would return without him.

 Myrtle spent five months living in a hut with a grass roof and dirt floors, without running water or electricity.
-She lived with a U.S. missionary family with five children ages nine to 18.

 Because she was a missionary from 1949 to 1964, she knew living in another culture demands patience, flexibility and willingness to embrace the unknown.

-The team she worked with had lived in Kashmir 15 years, helping impoverished herders improve their standard of living by establishing an international market for their crafts, and providing education and medical training.
+The team she worked with had lived in South Asia several years, helping impoverished herders improve their standard of living by providing education and medical training.

 Her presence brought down some barriers that often exist between visitors and the buffalo herders, who sometimes don’t understand why foreigners come to live with them.